 Our Bylaws provide that our Board shall consist of no less than three directors (except when there are fewer than three shareholders), and that the number of directors may be increased or decreased at any time by a vote of a majority of the directors then in office.
-Currently, we have nine directors.
-The following individuals are being nominated to serve on our Board: Peter M. Hecht, Ph.D.; Kevin Churchwell, M.D.; George Conrades; Marsha Fanucci; Ole Isacson, M.D., Ph.D.; Stephanie Lovell; Terrance McGuire; Michael Mendelsohn, M.D.; and Amy Schulman.
+Currently, we have eight directors.
+The following individuals are being nominated to serve on our Board: Peter M. Hecht, Ph.D.; Kevin Churchwell, M.D.; George Conrades; Marsha Fanucci; Ole Isacson, M.D., Ph.D.; Stephanie Lovell; Terrance McGuire; Michael Mendelsohn, M.D; and Errol De Souza, Ph.D.

-For information about each of our nominees and our Board generally, please see "Corporate Governance" beginning on pg.
-5.
+For information about each of our nominees and our Board generally, please see "Corporate Governance" beginning on page 5.